EmersonElectricCo/fsf/README.md

 ...normal report information...
 Subobjects of macro_test successfully written to: fsf_dump_1446676465_6ba593d8d5defd6fbaa96a1ef2bc601d
 ```

+If you want to collect sub objects on a grander scale server-side, look into the --archive command.
+You have five choices that are built-in which allow you to determine how aggressively you want to capture extracted data.

 ###Okay I think I understand, but I'd like visual representation on what a 'report' looks like?###